belzebuu/LanguageStudy/README.md

 We report in this repository the analysis in R of the data from the
 paper:

-"Do orientation and size matter?
-Simulating object properties in a native or second language".
+"Mental simulation of object orientation and size – A conceptual replication with second language learners."
 Dietha Koster et al.